 Afternoon tea is quite possibly the most British of all institutions.
 But once in a while, an egg and cress sandwich and a scone need a little jazzing up.
-These are the 15 best afternoon teas in the city, from the traditional to the innovative, and even a little something for the children…
+These are the current 15 best afternoon teas in the city, from the traditional to the innovative, and even a little something for the children…

 World-renowned for its iconic High Tea, The Savoy is constantly updating its menu to ensure its guests enjoy the very best of the season.
 The Summer Afternoon Tea has been specially created to awaken your summer senses with a selection of fresh and fragrant pastries and cakes such as apricot délice and strawberry macaroons, as well as the classics, of course.
 Served in the magnificent Thomas Foyer and accompanied by live piano music, The Savoy’s High Tea is a London classic.
 From £52.50 per person, daily.